scalatra/scalatra-website/guides/databinders.md

   val idCounter = new AtomicInteger(3)

   /**
-   * Some fake flowers data so we can simulate retrievals.
+   * Some fake data so we can simulate retrievals.
    */
   var all = List(
       Todo(1, "Shampoo the cat"),